edisplay/RCB_TA_notes/week-12-mysql-three-days/homework_instructions.md

 If you haven't already start your MySQL server

-Make sure you are admin when start the MySQL server
+Make sure you are an admin when you start the MySQL server

 If you're on Windows, make sure you are on the correct instance name (typically it's `mysql`)